MichelleMengzhi/3dVisualizationOfDocking/README.md

 The right viewer shows the receptor in ball and stick.

-User can drag to see the 3D structure.
+User can drag to see the 3D structure, and click on any atom to see its label.

 Note that buttons with the same receptor name will overwrite the viewer window.
 <br> For example, if you click __CESA1_isoxaben__ after clicking __CESA1_flupoxam__, then the viewer with the visualization of __CESA1_flupoxam__ will be reloaded to __CESA1_isoxaben__.

-To be updated:
+Updated:
 <br>Add function to make the viewer can show atom after clicking or hovering the mouse on it.
+But the function is not completely work right now, which may due to the big size of the receptor, sometimes may click without label response or incorrect label.